What should I do if I disagree with the changes to my return made by the Wisconsin Department of Revenue?

 Appeal to the Courts: Circuit Court, Court of Appeals, and Supreme Court

 A taxpayer or the Department of Revenue may appeal a Tax Appeals Commission decision to the Circuit Court within 30 days after the date of mailing of the Commission's decision.
-The taxpayer or the department may then appeal the Circuit Court decision to the Court of Appeals, and the Court of Appeals decision to the Wisconsin Supreme Court.
+The taxpayer or the department may then appeal the Circuit Court decision to the Court of Appeals, the Court of Appeals decision to the Wisconsin Supreme Court, and the Wisconsin Supreme Court decision to the U.S. Supreme Court.

 For tax types other than sales and use, a claim for refund must: